 And now, some HECM drawbacks:

-• You’ll decrease your home’s value as a personal investment.
-Because an HECM is borrowed against your equity and repayments don’t begin until after you move out or die, it will decrease the value of your property as an investment for you and your family.
+- • You’ll decrease your home’s equity as a personal investment: Because an HECM is borrowed against your equity and repayments don’t begin until after you move out or die, it can decrease the amount of money you or your family could earn when selling your property later on.

-• You’ll probably still have to pay upfront fees.
-Even for those who see HECM funds as “free money,” origination fees and other upfront costs can still add up to a sizable amount.
+- • You’ll still have to pay upfront fees: Even if you see HECM funds as “free money,” origination fees and other upfront costs can still add up to a sizable amount.

 Pros of a HELOC

-Now, let’s take a look at the best reasons to consider a HELOC in the question of HECM vs. HELOC.
+Here are the best reasons to consider a HELOC when comparing an HECM vs. a HELOC:

-• Lower interest rates than other forms of credit.
-Because a HELOC is secured by your home, it may offer lower interest rates than comparable types of loans like unsecured credit cards.
+- • You’ll have lower interest rates than other forms of credit: Because a HELOC is secured by your home, it may offer lower interest rates than comparable types of loans, such as unsecured credit cards.

-• Borrow only what you need.
-HELOCs allow you to flexibly borrow only what you need during the draw period, rather than taking out a lump sum.
+- • You can borrow only what you need: HELOCs allow you to flexibly borrow only what you need during the draw period, rather than taking out a lump sum.

-• HELOC interest may be tax-deductible if you are using the funds you borrow to make improvements on your home.
+- • You can file for a possible tax deduction: HELOC interest may be tax-deductible if you’re using the funds you borrow to make improvements on your home.
+Please consult your tax advisor.

 Cons of a HELOC

-There are drawbacks to HELOCs, too, to be aware of.
-For instance:
+There are drawbacks to HELOCs to be aware of:

-• Variable interest.
-Most HELOCs have variable interest rates, which means your monthly payment can be unpredictable as market conditions change.
+- • Their interest rates change: Most HELOCs have variable interest rates, which means your monthly payment can be unpredictable as market conditions change.

-• Decreased equity.
-Like any loan taken against your home’s value, a HELOC can decrease the amount of equity you own — which in turn decreases the value of your home investment (until the loan is repaid).
+- • They decrease your equity: Like any loan taken against your home’s value, a HELOC can decrease the amount of equity you own, which in turn decreases the value of your home investment (until the loan is repaid).

-• HELOCs open you up to foreclosure.
-If you fail to make your HELOC payments, the lender can foreclose on your home (even if you’re still making payments on your primary home mortgage loan).
+- • You may be at risk of foreclosure: If you fail to make your HELOC payments, the lender can foreclose on your home (even if you’re still making payments on your primary home mortgage loan).

 HELOC vs HECM: Which Option Is Better?

-For those age 62 and over who are eligible to apply for an HECM — and who don’t plan on leaving the home to heirs — a reverse mortgage could offer access to cash without many costs in the short term.
+If you’re aged 62 and over and are eligible to apply for an HECM — and you don’t plan on leaving your home to heirs — a reverse mortgage could offer access to cash without many costs in the short term.

-For those who are looking for a more flexible way to borrow against their home equity, a HELOC may help you convert your home value to cash at a lower interest rate than other types of loans.
-However, variable-rate interest can make payments unpredictable, and if you choose interest-only payments during the draw period, you may be stuck with much higher bills later on when repayment comes due.
+If you’re looking for a more flexible way to borrow against your home equity, a HELOC may help you convert your home value to cash at a lower interest rate than other types of loans.
+However, variable interest rates can make payments unpredictable, and if you choose interest-only payments during the draw period, you may be stuck with much higher bills later on when repayment comes due.

 The Takeaway

-HELOCs and HECMs can help eligible borrowers use the value they’ve built in their home to their advantage by converting some of it to cash in the short term.
-However, both are forms of debt, and therefore costs and risks are involved.
-One major advantage of HELOCs is that anyone with sufficient equity in their home can apply for a HELOC, whereas HECMs are only for those age 62 and over.
+HELOCs and HECMs can help you use the value you’ve built in your home to your advantage by converting some of it to cash in the short term.
+However, both are forms of debt, so costs and risks are involved.
+One major advantage of HELOCs is that anyone with sufficient equity in their home can apply for a HELOC, whereas HECMs are only for those aged 62 and over.

 FAQ